anjalimasurkar/chester-bennington-tribute-page/README.md

-# chester-bennington-tribute-page

 This is a Chester Bennington tribute page.
+You can see the project live at : https://anjalimasurkar.github.io/chester-bennington-tribute-page/

-This is my first project built in response to the user stories here: https://www.freecodecamp.org/learn/responsive-web-design/responsive-web-design-projects/build-a-tribute-page .
+This is my first project, built as part of the Responsive Web Design curriculum by freecodecamp.

 Enjoy!